-Many failures to pay the correct minimum wage are because the salon owner hasn’t correctly taken the exact hours ‘worked’ and taken these extra minutes and hours into account…
+Many failures to pay the correct minimum wage are because the salon owner hasn’t understood the exact hours ‘worked’ and taken those extra minutes and hours into account…

-When calculating the number of hours worked you must include all time spent:
+When calculating the number of hours worked for NMW and NLW you must include all time spent:

-This includes any downtime when your team don’t have clients, even if they are in the team room or on standby in a nearby coffee shop (but don’t include rest breaks that are taken).
+This includes any downtime when your beauty or hair employees don’t have clients, even if they are on standby in the team room or in a nearby coffee shop (but don’t include rest breaks that are taken).

 Include any time they are not working because of equipment breakdown, but are kept at the salon.